Helping to tackle poor medicine management in older people

 Between a third and half of prescription medication is not taken correctly by older patients, leading to heath risks and wastage

 Older people are the major users of prescription medication, with many taking five or more each day.
 However, between a third and half of prescription medication is not taken correctly; so-called 'non-adherence'.
-Non-adherence appears to increase with the number of medications taken; cognitive impairment may also be associated with non-adherence.
+Non-adherence appears to increase with the number of medications taken; cognitive impairment and dementia may also be associated with non-adherence.

 Medication related adverse events appear to be associated with approximately 5,700 deaths every year in the UK.
 These deaths result in additional costs of up to £750 million with a further £300 million lost on medicines that are not taken at all.
 Internationally, medication-related issues are the fifth most common cause of death in the USA.